 The Tellabs Center for Neurorehabilitation and Neuroplasticity

-The design for transforming 5,000 square feet of outdated patient exam space into a “state-of-the-art” Neurorehabilitation and Neuroplasticity Center is the culmination of the vision of Kathleen Yosko, Marianjoy President, and the philanthropic support of the Tellabs Foundation.
+The design for transforming 5,000 square feet of outdated patient exam space into a “state-of-the-art” Neurorehabilitation and Neuroplasticity Center is the culmination of Marianjoy’s vision and the Tellabs Foundation’s philanthropic support.

 The program for the Center focuses on delivering evidence-based treatment that maximizes recovery and promotes independence for patients recovering from a stroke, brain injury, spinal cord injury, Guillain-Barre Syndrome, multiple sclerosis, Parkinson’s Disease, cerebral palsy, and other neurologic disorders and impairments.